oneapi-src/oneDAL/README.md

 ## Preview Features

 Preview features are introduced to gain early feedback from developers.
 A preview feature is subject to change in the future releases.
-Using a preview feature in a production code base is therefore strongly discouraged
+Using a preview feature in a production code base is therefore strongly discouraged.
-Only preview feature at the moment is MultiNodeBatch for K-Means - stepless distributed algorithm based on oneCCL.
+The only preview feature at the moment is `MultiNodeBatch` for K-Means, a stepless distributed algorithm based on oneCCL.

 ## oneDAL and Intel(R) DAAL